marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "find method"}}

 It uses another array method—`find`.
-This method goes over the elements in the array and returns the first one for which is somewhat like `indexOf`, but instead of looking for a specific value, it finds the first value for which the given function returns true.
+This method goes over the elements in the array and returns the first one for which a function returns true.
 It returns `undefined` when no such element is found.

 {{index "textScripts function", "Chinese characters"}}